impredicative/reticker/README.md

 * The results are in the order they are first found.
 * By default, the results are deduplicated, although this can be disabled.
 * A configurable blacklist of common false-positives is used.
-* A configurable remapping of specific tickers is supported.
+* A configurable remapping of tickers is supported.
 * For lower level use, a configurably created compiled regular expression can be accessed.

 ## Links